Iran-seized South Korean ship, captain released, Seoul says | DW | 09.04.2021

-The Hankuk Chemi oil tanker was seized by Iranian authorities in early January.

 Iranian authorities have released the South Korean ship Hankuk Chemi and its captain, the South Korean Foreign Ministry announced on Friday.
-The oil tanker was seized by Iranian forces in January near the Strait of Hormuz.
+The oil tanker was seized by Iranian forces in January near the Strait of Hormuz, as the vessel was traveling from Saudi Arabia to the United Arab Emirates.

 "The captain and sailors are in good health and its been confirmed the ship and its cargoes had no problems," the foreign ministry said in a statement.
 "The ship departed Iran after completing administrative procedures."